 Medical Editor: John P. Cunha, DO, FACOEP

-CroFab [crotalidae polyvalent immune fab) (ovine)] is used as an anti-venom to bites from certain snakes (e.g., rattlesnakes, cottonmouths/water moccasins, copperheads).
-It is an antivenin product.
-Common side effects include hives, rash, and itching.
+CroFab [crotalidae polyvalent immune fab) (ovine)] is an antivenin product used as an anti-venom to bites from certain snakes (e.g., rattlesnakes, cottonmouths/water moccasins, copperheads).
+Common side effects of CroFab include:

 Administration of antivenin should be initiated as soon as possible after crotalid snakebite in patients who develop signs of progressive envenomation (e.g., worsening local injury, coagulation abnormality, or systemic signs of envenomation).
 The recommended initial dose of CroFab is 4 to 6 vials.
 CroFab may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 During pregnancy, CroFab should be used only if prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.

 Our CroFab [crotalidae polyvalent immune fab) (ovine)] Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Clinical Trials Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.